sr00t3d/amazon-fuse-s3/README.md

 ## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always make sure to run it in a testing environment first.
+Always make sure to test first in a development environment.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete, step-by-step guide on how to import the generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete, step-by-step guide, check out my full article:

 👉 [**Create a Bucket for AWSS3 on your server**](https://perciocastelo.com.br/blog/create-a-bucket-for-aswss3-in-your-server.html)